BracketSpace/Notification/readme.txt

 * [Changed] Date and Time Merge Tags now expect Unix timestaps (GMT) without offset.
 * [Changed] All Trigger's slugs.
 * [Changed] Settings section `notifiations` to proper `carriers` to follow the standard established in version 6.
+* [Changed] Repeater and recipient fields are now using vue.js on the front-end.
+* [Changed] Pretty select fields in the repeater and recipient fields are now handled by vue.js lifecycle hooks.
 * [Added] Webhook and Cache trait.
 * [Added] Webhook JSON Carrier with plain JSON input code field.
 * [Added] Composer imposter package to aviod package conflicts.